Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

 We then expand $q(t)$ as $q(t)=q_{cl}(t)+\delta q(t)$, where the classical trajectory $q_{cl}$ is independent of $A_{\mu}$, so that

-If we were to isolate only the long wavelength parts of $\mathcal{A}_{j}$, we could truncate the above derivative expansion at $n=0$; moreover, the high frequency trajectory fluctuations would not effectively couple to these long wavelength parts of $\mathcal{A}_{j}$, and the term linear in $\delta q^{j}$ would also be negligible.
-Discarding these terms is of course only valid for the long-wavelength parts of the gauge field, but if we were to simply carry this through for the whole field then we have effectively performed a lowest order eikonal approximation.
+If we were to isolate only the long wavelength parts of $\mathcal{A}_{j}$, we could truncate the above derivative expansion at $n=0$; moreover, the high frequency trajectory fluctuations would not effectively couple to these long wavelength parts of $\mathcal{A}_{j}$ so the term linear in $\delta \dot{q}^{j}$ would also be negligible.
+Discarding these terms is of course only valid for the long-wavelength parts of the gauge field, but if we were to simply carry this through for the whole field then we effectively perform a lowest order eikonal approximation.